 Physical Therapy Guide to Developmental Coordination Disorder

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
-You can contact a physical therapist directly for an evaluation.
-To find a physical therapist in your area, visit Find a PT.
+You can see a physical therapist directly for evaluation and treatment without a physician’s referral.* To find a physical therapist in your area, visit Find a PT.

 What Is Developmental Coordination Disorder?

-Boys are diagnosed with DCD slightly more often than girls.
-Children with DCD also may have other separate conditions, such as attention deficit hyperactivity disorder and speech/language impairments.
-They also may have self-esteem, behavior, and social and/or emotional problems.
+Self-esteem, behavior, and social or emotional problems may affect their quality of life.
 Because movement is so hard for them, they may develop poor health.
 They may have poor fitness, be overweight, and have heart disease due to inactivity.

 Signs and Symptoms

-- Throw or catch a ball accurately.
+- Throwing, catching, kicking, or dribbling a ball accurately.

 How Can a Physical Therapist Help?

-- Refer you and your child to other health care providers as part of a team approach to address your child's needs.
+Your child’s physical therapist will refer your child to other health care providers as part of a team approach to best address their needs.

 Can This Injury or Condition Be Prevented?

-- Delayed learning of movement skills.
+- Delayed learning of desired or required movement skills.

 What Kind of Physical Therapist Do I Need?

-- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in pediatric physical therapy.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in pediatric physical therapy.
 This physical therapist has advanced knowledge, experience, and skills that may apply to developmental conditions.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- Get recommendations from family, friends, or other health care providers.
+- Ask family, friends, or other health care providers to recommend a physical therapist.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for a visit with their health care provider.
+The American Physical Therapy Association believes consumers should have easy access to clear, reliable information that helps them make informed health care decisions and feel prepared for visits with their providers.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
-PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.
+<p>*PubMed is a free online resource created by the National Center for Biotechnology Information.
+It contains millions of citations to biomedical literature, including those in the National Library of Medicine's MEDLINE database.

 Expert Review: